 Furthermore, you are adding confusion to a website if you try marketing a (.co) domain name for example to a British Business.
 Brits tend to recognize (.co.uk & .uk) as trustworthy sites and may be hesitant to even use a (.com) let alone a (.co) domain extension unless they are trying to reach a worldwide audience for the (dot com) or Colombia for the dot (.co).

 Domain extension flops

-Have you noticed when you search for something in the search results you will only find websites within your location so if you are in the UK the majority of websites will be country code extension related to the UK, they can even be precise to your exact location and your home town by algorithms capturing your exact ip location and then cross matching search results more accurately.
+Have you noticed when you search for something in the search results you will only find websites within your location if you are in the UK the majority of websites will be country code extensions related to the UK, they can even be precise to your exact location and your home town by algorithms capturing your exact ip location and then cross-matching search results more accurately?